stencila/libcore/r/README.md

 ### Create

+See the [`meta`](../meta) folder for which functions are the highet priority for implementation.
 Each function needs an XML file in the `../xml` folder.
-If necessary, create a new function using [`../xml/.fun.xml`] as a template.
+If necessary, create a new function using `../xml/.fun.xml` as a template.

 ### Implement